jpfulton/blog/content/blog/2023-07-14-bing-and-submissionapi/index.md

 ![GitHub Actions Output Screenshot](./github-actions-output.png)

 The output of the command is listed below.
-We are looking for an HTTP `200` status code to be returned from the API to indicate sucess of the operation and a result body to be printed from curl that includes `d: null` per the [API documentation](https://learn.microsoft.com/en-us/dotnet/api/microsoft.bing.webmaster.api.interfaces.iwebmasterapi.submiturlbatch?view=bing-webmaster-dotnet#Microsoft_Bing_Webmaster_Api_Interfaces_IWebmasterApi_SubmitUrlBatch_System_String_System_Collections_Generic_List_System_String__).
+We are looking for an HTTP `200` status code to be returned from the API to indicate success of the operation and a result body to be printed from curl that includes `d: null` per the [API documentation](https://learn.microsoft.com/en-us/dotnet/api/microsoft.bing.webmaster.api.interfaces.iwebmasterapi.submiturlbatch?view=bing-webmaster-dotnet#Microsoft_Bing_Webmaster_Api_Interfaces_IWebmasterApi_SubmitUrlBatch_System_String_System_Collections_Generic_List_System_String__).
 Both the lines showing these results are highlighted in the output listing below.